simp/pupmod-simp-pam/REFERENCE.md

 Data type: `Optional[Integer[0]]`

-The access will be re-enabled after specified number of seconds after the lock out
+The access will be re-enabled after specified number of seconds after the lock out.
+Note that this parameter will be ignored on el7 and earlier systems and if manage_faillock_conf is set to false.

 Default value: `undef`